 “If it’s in a look it’s in a book you can’t get rid of the Babadook,” one of the quotes from the children’s book reads.
 And once Amelia sees the Babadook he relentlessly begins to haunt her and her son Samuel forcing them into a battle for their own sanity and the stability of their already shattered family.

 Focusing on a mother and son dynamic and putting that relationship through the grinder is hard to watch on its own without the introduction of Mister Babadook.
-But, once he is thrown into the mix things become even more bleak.
+But, once he is thrown into the mix things become even bleaker.

 “The Babadook” does stay with you after it’s over.
 I caught myself jumping when there was a knock at the door after this one.
-It doesn’t go for the scares that we are used to, and for me that is a big plus.
-The addition of all the more dramatic elements does a lot to strengthen the bigger scares in the film as well.
+It doesn’t go for the scares that we are used to, and for me, that is a big plus.
+The addition of all the more dramatic elements do a lot to strengthen the bigger scares in the film as well.

 “The Babadook” opens in the US on November 28.